 We have shown that in the special case of short sales prohibition one can consider pointwise portfolio restrictions.
-More importantly, we have shown that in the case of short sales prohibition, the set of measures under which the values of admissible portfolios are supermartingales is precisely the set of measures under which the prices of the assets that cannot be sold short are supermartingales and the prices of assets that can be admissibly sold short are local martingales.
+More importantly, we have shown that in the case of short sales prohibition, the set of measures under which the values of admissible portfolios are supermartingales is precisely the set of measures under which the prices of the assets that cannot be sold short are supermartingales, and the prices of assets that can be admissibly sold short are local martingales; see Corollary \ref{thesetps}.
 This provides a more precise characterization of the set of risk neutral measures under short sales prohibition.
-Given a particular model, this characterization simplifies the process of verifying that the model is consistent with the condition of (NFLVR). \end{rem} This section demonstrates that the results obtained by Jouini and Kallal in \cite{jouinikallal}, Sch\"urger in \cite{schurger}, Frittelli in \cite{frittelli}, Pham and Touzi in \cite{phamtouzi} and Napp in \cite{napp}, can be extended to a more general model, similar to the one used by Delbaen and Schachermayer in \cite{delbaenmain}.
-It is also clear from this characterization that the prices of the risky assets that cannot be sold short could be above their risk-neutral expectations at maturity time, because the condition of (NFLVR) only guarantees the existence of an equivalent supermartingale measure for those prices.
+Given a particular model, this characterization simplifies the process of verifying that the model is consistent with the condition of (NFLVR-S). \end{rem} This section demonstrates that the results obtained by Jouini and Kallal in \cite{jouinikallal}, Sch\"urger in \cite{schurger}, Frittelli in \cite{frittelli}, Pham and Touzi in \cite{phamtouzi} and Napp in \cite{napp}, can be extended to a more general class of models, similar to the ones used by Delbaen and Schachermayer in \cite{delbaenmain}.
+It is also clear from this characterization that the prices of the risky assets that cannot be sold short could be above their risk-neutral expectations at maturity time, because the condition of (NFLVR-S) only guarantees the existence of an equivalent supermartingale measure for those prices.